neverfap-deluxe/nfd-api/content/guide/INTRO-the-five-fundamental-principles-of-neverfap.md

 A large part of the reason why this is the case is because porn addiction has very little to do with porn, nor even masturbation itself.

-Rather, porn addiction is
-merely a superficial symptom of a wider range of personality traits which NeverFap aims to address.
+Rather, porn addiction is merely a symptom of a wider range of personality traits which NeverFap aims to address.

-Without further ado, here are the five fundmental principles of NeverFap:
+So without further ado, here are the five fundmental principles of NeverFap:

 <ul class="five__principles__list">
   <span class="five__principles__item__wrapper"><li class="five__principles__item">Choice over mind</li></span>